Former Ecuadorean judge testifies to bribery in Chevron case

 The award stemmed from environmental contamination between 1964 and 1992 at an oil field in northeastern Ecuador operated by Texaco, which Chevron bought in 2001.
 Chevron says Texaco cleaned up its share of waste before turning the field over to state-owned Petroecuador.

-But in 2011, Zambrano awarded $18 billion to people from the Lago Agrio area, which was affected by the pollution.
+But in 2011, Zambrano awarded $18 billion to people from the village of Lago Agrio, which was affected by the pollution.
 The court subsequently increased the award to $19 billion to cover fees.

 Mastro asked Guerra to identify Donziger in the courtroom.